Why Get Baptized?

 And it came to pass in those days, that Jesus came from Nazareth of Galilee, and was baptized of John in Jordan.
 And straightway coming up out of the water, he saw the heavens opened, and the Spirit like a dove descending upon him.

-John the Baptist chose an area with lots of water because he practiced the biblical form of baptism by full immersion.
-Matthew and Mark make it clear that this is the baptism that Jesus, our example in all things, received when they describe Him coming up out of the water, meaning He had to go into the water to be baptized.
+John the Baptist chose an area with plenty of water because he practiced the biblical form of baptism—full immersion.
+Both Matthew and Mark make it clear that this was the type of baptism Jesus received, as they describe Him “coming up out of the water,” indicating that He had first gone down into the water to be baptized.

 Are there other examples of baptism?